hslua/hslua/README.md

     coroutines working with HsLua were unsuccessful.
 No coroutine related functions are exported from the default module for that reason.
 Pull requests intended to fix this are very welcome.

-- **Why are there no predefined stack instances for default numerical types?**
-    HsLua defines instances for the `Peekable` and `Pushable` type-classes only if the following law holds: `return x == push x *> peek x`.
-Lua can be configured during compilation to use longer or shorter number types, e.g. by setting the 32-bits flag.
-This makes it impossible to verify the correctness of the above equation for any fixed numeric Haskell type.

-    Instances for numerical types can be based on those of LuaInteger and LuaNumber and are easy to write.
-Therefore, hslua doesn't provide any such instances.